GonzalesxFernando/GonzalesxFernando.github.io/index.md

 * Lab 7

     In Lab 7, Part 2, I was tasked to output various parking times for a number of neighborhood streets.
-I made use of incorporating bool statements, strings, and arguments to verify street opening times.
+I made use of incorporating bool statements, strings, and arguments to verify street parking times.
 I thoroughly enjoyed the challenge and practically of the program.

 * Lab 11